hphelion/documentation/commercial/GA1/commercial.install-GA-ESX-Proxy.md

 	Where:

-		VCENTER_NAME is the name for the vCenter Server VCENTER_IP_ADDRESS is the IP address of the vCenter Server VCENTER_USERNAME is the the username for the vCenter administrator VCENTER_PASSWORD is the the password for the vCenter administrator VCENTER_PORT is the vCenter Server Port
+		VCENTER_NAME is the name for the vCenter server where the proxy will deploy VCENTER_IP_ADDRESS is the IP address of the vCenter server where the proxy will deploy VCENTER_USERNAME is the the username for the vCenter administrator VCENTER_PASSWORD is the the password for the vCenter administrator VCENTER_PORT is the vCenter Server Port

 		**QUESTION!!
 What goes in these fields??**
 		COMPUTE PROXY CONFIG FILE
 		VCENTER_ID
-		CLUSTER_MOID
-		CLUSTER_NAME
-		VCENTER_ID
+		CLUSTER_MOID is the Managed Object ID (MOID) of the server where the proxy will deploy (assigned to each cluster by vCenter).
+		CLUSTER_NAME is the name of the server where the proxy will deploy VCENTER_ID is the unique ID of the vCenter server where the proxy will deploy CLUSTER_MOIDS

 	A vCenter proxy VM named `hp_helion_vcenter_proxy` will be available in the specified vCenter.